clozej/SpectralStatistics.jl/docs/src/tutorial.md

 # Tutorial
 This section will guide you through everything you need to know for getting started with the SpectralStatistics.jl package.

+!!! info "Quantum chaos"
-To learn more about spectral statistics and quantum chaos in general the books are a good place to start.
+    To learn more about spectral statistics and quantum chaos in general the books *Quantum Chaos: An Introduction* by H.-J. Stöckmann  and *Quantum Signatures of Chaos* by F. Haake are a good place to start.

 ## Installation
 SpectralStatistics can be installed using the Julia package manager.
 Simply run: